budivoogt/bv_markdown_blog/notes.md

 │ ├─ about/
 │ ├─ coding/
 │ ├─ blog/
+│ ├─ admin/

 # Page content

 ## Homepage

-This should have a photograph, short blurb about me and the 3 most recent posts.
+This should have:

+-   photo of me
+-   brief bio of me
+-   newsletter form
+-   most recent posts

 ## About